-Rolfing and massage therapy are other two nonsurgical, holistic approaches that open muscles, tissues and channels of energy within the body, which improves blood flow and fight pain.
-Massage therapy is linked with a reduction in back pain, muscle relaxation, and even healthy releases of endorphins that act like pain relievers.
+Rolfing and massage therapy are other two nonsurgical, holistic approaches that open muscles, tissues, and channels of energy within the body, which improves blood flow and fights pain.
+Massage therapy is linked with a reduction in back pain, muscle relaxation, and even healthy releases of endorphins that act as pain relievers.

 4. Get Moving